 The Queen has to ask the Mayor of London for permission to enter the City of London.
 The mayor generally grants permission.

 50. Big Ben isn’t what you think it is

 The clock tower which is home to Big Ben is called Elizabeth Tower.
-The clock itself is called Big Ben.
+The bell that tolls on the hour is Big Ben.